Apple rolls out cheaper iPhone as pandemic curbs spending

-NEW YORK (AP) — Apple is releasing a new iPhone that will be vastly cheaper than the models it rolled out last fall at a time when the economy was booming and the pandemic had yet to force people to rethink their spending.
+NEW YORK (AP) — Apple is releasing a new iPhone that will be vastly cheaper than the models it rolled out last fall when the economy was booming and the pandemic had yet to force people to rethink their spending.

 The second-generation iPhone SE introduced Wednesday will sell for as little as $399, a 40% markdown from the most affordable iPhone 11 unveiled last year.
 Higher-end versions of the iPhone 11 sell for more than $1,000.
 Online orders for the iPhone SE will begin Friday, with the first deliveries expected April 24.